 It is clear from these numbers that the achievement gap is pervasive throughout Santa Clara County and is not isolated to a single district or location.
-While we would wish that all districts would be equally enthusiastic about using high-performing charters as a strategic tool for eliminating the achievement gap, we have had mixed results in our discussions.
-Superintendents like John Porter in Franklin-McKinley School District have been strong supporters, using Rocketship to improve education in two of the district's most disadvantaged neighborhoods.
-Other superintendents and school boards have worked against collaboration and partnership.
-While as adults it would be more comfortable to wait for everyone to get aligned, the reality is that thousands of students per year are losing their future.
+The reality is that thousands of students per year are losing their future.
 We cannot wait.
-To realize the goals of SJ/SV2020 and eliminate the achievement gap by 2020, the best mechanism continues to be additional Rocketship countywide charter schools like RDP.
+To realize the goals of SJ/SV2020 and eliminate the achievement gap by 2020, the best mechanism continues to be additional Rocketship countywide charter schools like RS7.